SENIOR PORTRAITS · COMPLETE GUIDE

 What can add to the base cost: additional outfit changes that require multiple location moves can extend session time; premium print products (wall art, albums, heirloom prints) are available as optional add-ons through my print lab; sessions spanning multiple distant locations require additional scheduling time.
 None of these are hidden — everything is discussed in advance so families can plan accurately.

 For a complete breakdown of package options and what each tier includes, see the how to choose a senior portrait package guide.
+For the cost-only side — typical Massachusetts price ranges, what drives them, and what to actually expect from each tier — see how much you should actually budget for senior portraits in Massachusetts.
 The main thing I want families to take away is this: a higher session fee that includes a full edited gallery of your best images is almost always a better value than a lower fee that charges per image after the fact.
 Know what you're buying before you compare prices.

 Most families arrive at a portrait session with some combination of excitement and mild anxiety — seniors about whether they'll know what to do, parents about whether everything will come together.
 I want to demystify what actually happens so you can show up relaxed.